 Eggplant is one of those foods I was in love with long before I became vegan, whether in baba ganoush, ratatouille or my favorite vegetable lasagna recipe.
 After going vegan, I started looking for new ways to let this versatile aubergine beauty shine as a main dish.
-Sweet & Spicy Grilled Eggplant is the latest result of my quest, and has definitely become a favorite at our house—so much so that I served it when my mother-in-law came to visit.
+Sweet & Spicy Grilled Eggplant is the latest result of my quest.
+It's definitely become a favorite at our house—so much so that I served it when my mother-in-law came to visit.

-This recipe is loosely based on Minimalist Baker’s Jerk Eggplant, but a simpler version.
-(Hard to believe, I know!
-Their recipes are so awesomely simple in general.)
-In my recipe, the marinade doubles as the sauce, which cuts down on the number of ingredients and prep time.
-And since I recently moved and have no longer have an outdoor grill, I simply cooked mine indoors on my new grill pan.
+In this recipe, the marinade doubles as the sauce, which keeps the number of ingredients and prep time reasonable.
+And since I recently moved and have no longer have an outdoor grill, I simply cooked mine on my new grill pan.

-It’s plenty spicy as is, but if you’re craving a Jamaican flavor profile—maybe you have a few bottles of Red Stripe in the fridge?—I include a variation for Jerk eggplant using either store-bought or homemade Jerk seasoning.
+It’s plenty spicy as is, but if you’re craving a Jamaican flavor profile—maybe you have a few bottles of Red Stripe in the fridge?—I include a Jerk eggplant variation using your choice of store-bought or homemade Jerk seasoning.

 I’m not going to lie, this sweet & spicy grilled eggplant packs a little heat—probably more than young kiddos could tolerate.
-But most of the fire comes from the store-bought BBQ sauce, so if you want to tone things down a bit, just pick the sauce you and your family can live with.
+But most of the fire comes from the BBQ sauce.
+So if you want to tone things down a bit, just adjust the sauce to a heat level you and your family can live with.